 Teach the child to respect and feel as safe as possible over there by saying nothing.
 Nothing positive, nothing negative.

 Hear your littles — validate thank you for expressing your feelings and for sharing experiences with me.
 But sew your mouth shut metaphorically in creative visualization when they start to daddy-daddy.

 It is YOUR job as a caregiver to keep the focus on making sure you are not flooding with PTSD and upset or to use what they say as a reason to enmesh emotionally and psychologically in a Battle Royale with your ex’s apparition — one that calls you MOMMY and uses the child like a weapon.
 [Remember — kids triangulate and are likely to gaslight to win both parent’s affection or some form of extra attention.]

 Here’s the honest — arguably cold, non-emotional truth most people in the height of a high conflict divorce and custody battle seldom if ever grasp before they have done several years or decades of self-reflection.

 You are not going to want to be the person who discusses with them what goes on at Dad’s.
 That’s for the child to discuss with the Guardian Ad Litem — something THEY need to have as social support for themselves if one or both parents is behaving… anything even remotely resembling toxic family unit inspired trauma bonding and Narcissistic Abuse patterns.

 It’s your job to keep a child physically safe.
 Physically.

-A healthy parent is there to allow a child to learn, to make mistakes, to learn how to handle complex emotion, and to learn how to make good choices about their own life and social decisions.
+A healthy parent is there to allow a child to learn, to make mistakes, to learn how to handle complex emotions, and to learn how to make good choices about their own lives and social decisions.